 A: Holds an MS or a PhD degree from a CAMPEP-accredited graduate program or

-B: Completes a CAMPEP-accredited certification program after a graduate degree in Physics or related Sciences or Engineering with an equivalency of Physics minor.
+B: Completes a CAMPEP-accredited certification program after a PhD in Physics or related Sciences or Engineering with an equivalency of Physics minor.

 A candidate must also complete the following 6 Required Courses: